Bassant58/Hotel-System-/README.md

 # Hotel-System-

-In migration you MUST first remove tables users and reservations then back the table of users fisrt then migrate last add the reservation table and migrate
+In migration you MUST first remove tables users and reservations and do migration then back the table of users fisrt then migrate last add the reservation table and migrate